cinqict/CriblUtilities/cribl-utilities/README.md

 # Using the cribl-utilities-cli
 ## Install instructions
 - `brew install pipx`
-- `pipx install cribl-utilities-cli`
+- `pipx install cribl-utilities`
-- `cribl-utilities-cli --help`
+- `cribl-utilities --help`

 ## Notes on usage
-- before running the CLI make sure that your credentials are included in the same folder that you are running the CLI in.
-The credentials must be in a `.env` file.
-For an example of what this must look like run `cribl-utilities-cli example-env`
+- Before running the CLI make sure that your variables file with the Cribl credentials are included in the same folder that you are running the CLI in.
+  - Use an existing variables file and use it running `source [FILE]`.
+To view an example or a variables file type cribl-utilities example-env
+  - To create a new variables file use cribl-utilities setup.
+Use it running `source variables`